-4 Cloud detection: Results and examples
+4 Cloud detection: results and examples

-This section includes a detailed comparison between the predicted cloud classifications from the current MLS v4.2x and the new ANN-based algorithms in section 4.1, followed in section 4.2 by a discussion of predicted cloudiness probabilities that illustrates the performance of the new ANN cloud flag for less confident cases (i.e., those outside of the training, validation, and test data sets).
-This section also presents an analysis of the latitudinal dependence of the ANN performance and derived global cloud cover statistics in section 4.3, as well as a close-up look at cloudiness predictions for some example scenes over both the North American and Asian monsoon regions (section 4.4).
+This section includes a detailed comparison between the predicted cloud classifications from the current MLS v4.2x and the new ANN-based algorithms in Sect.
+4.1, followed in Sect.
+4.2 by a discussion of predicted cloudiness probabilities that illustrates the performance of the new ANN cloud flag for less confident cases (i.e., those outside of the training, validation, and test data sets).
+This section also presents an analysis of the latitudinal dependence of the ANN performance and derived global cloud cover statistics in Sect.
+4.3, as well as a close-up look at cloudiness predictions for some example scenes over both the North American and Asian monsoon regions (Sect.
+4.4).

 Note that a comparison between v4.2x and ANN results will naturally favor the ANN predictions, particularly any comparison made with reference to MODIS observations.
-Evaluating the performance of each cloud flag is based on the respective agreement to the MODIS-observed cloud conditions.
-However, the ANN is designed to replicate the MODIS results, while the v4.2x algorithm is not aware of the MODIS data set (including its uncertainties and biases).
+Evaluating the performance of each cloud flag is based on the